 City University in Canada (CityU) acknowledges and respects that we are on the traditional territories of First Nations, Metis, and Inuit Peoples.
 Each of our campuses resides on a different territory, each with their own distinct languages, culture, and traditions.
 In the spirit of reconciliation and in respect of the diversity among nations, we would like to acknowledge the territories for each of our campuses.

 We acknowledge that our Vancouver, British Columbia campus is located on the unceded and traditional territory of the Coast Salish Nations of xʷməθkʷəy̓əm (Musqueam), səl̓ílwətaʔɬ (Tsleil-Waututh), and Sḵwx̱wú7mesh (Squamish) Peoples.

-We acknowledge that our Victoria, British Columbia campus is located on the unceded and traditional territory of the Coast Salish Nation of the Lək̓ʷəŋən (Esquimalt and Songhees) Peoples.
+We acknowledge that our Southern Vancouver Island campus is located on the traditional and unceded territory of the Coast Salish Peoples of the Esquimalt, Songhees, and W̱SÁNEĆ Nations.

 We acknowledge that our Calgary campus is located on Treaty 7 Territory in Southern Alberta.
 The traditional territory of the Blackfoot Confederation: the Siksika (Blackfoot), Kainai (Blood Tribe), Piikani (Peigan) Peoples and the traditional territory of the Tsuut’ina (Sarcee), Îyâxe Nakoda (Stoney Nakoda), and Métis Nations.